Allen Hurns: 2015 season

 On November 29, 2015, Hurns was hospitalized after suffering an injury during Week 11 against the San Diego Chargers by hitting his head after attempting a diving catch.
 He was released from the hospital later that day.
 Hurns did not practice on December 3 and remained in concussion protocol.
 The next day, the Jaguars announced that Hurns would not play in Week 13 against the Tennessee Titans.

-Hurns finished his second professional season with 64 receptions for 1,031 yards and 10 touchdowns in 15 games and starts, which all remain his current career highs.
-As of 2015, Hurns holds the record for the most touchdowns in a player's first two seasons for an undrafted free agent in NFL history (16), and was the only wide receiver to score a touchdown in seven straight games, all while playing with a sports hernia.
+Hurns finished his second professional season with 64 receptions for 1,031 yards and 10 touchdowns in 15 games and starts, all career highs.
+As of 2015, Hurns holds the record for the most touchdowns in a player's first two seasons for an undrafted free agent in NFL history with 16, and was the only wide receiver to score a touchdown in seven straight games, all while playing with a sports hernia.
 He was ranked 89th by his fellow players on the NFL Top 100 Players of 2016.